-Regarding counterparty credit risk, the Bank does not have any netting agreement.
 The counterparty credit risk of the Bank is focused on FX contracts of the clients that are exclusively closed with the Parent Company.
-The total mark-to market of these contracts was EUR 22,565 as of 31st December 2020, and the exposure value was EUR 1,213,380 as per the mark-to-market method.
+As of 31st December 2021, the exposure value was EUR 1,662,723 as per the mark-to-market method.